 Pulling the trigger on an eviction is really a sad day.
 Recognizing that this is the only way of getting the resident out is a realization that you will have to come to if you are in this business long enough and rent enough houses.
 A few quick suggestions about evictions:

 For more on evictions, I highly suggest this recent article written to walk you through the process.

 This is the worst part of being a landlord and owning rental property.
 We do everything we can do on the front end to make certain this type of thing isn’t going to happen, but it does.

 My last bit of advice is to remember that whether you own one house or 100 you are in business and you have to treat it like a business.
-The best thing to do is to remove the emotion from the situation (some tenants are great at inserting emotion) and do what is in the best interest for you financially.
+The best thing to do is to remove the emotion from the situation (some residents are great at inserting emotion) and do what is in the best interest for you financially.
 If you have a hard time doing that, you either need to hire a professional or aren’t cut out for owning rental property.

 Spencer is the VP of Marketing at Evernest.
 He wakes up with Google and Facebook on his mind.
 Having bought and sold over 150 homes in Birmingham, Spencer gets a kick out of helping new and seasoned investors navigate the mistakes he made as an investor.
 Spencer is also passionate about his love for Michael Jordan and does his best to explain to the Millennials (who never saw him play live) how much better he was than LeBron.
 He loves to hang out with his wife, kids, and the world’s best black lab, Jett.